 Cap opens up regarding his concern about Dennis, and Natasha plays Captain Obvious in return.
 (And who designed those distinctly uneven bars, Steve Ditko?)

 Instead of calling Doc Samson for a psych work-up, he calls Doc Kincaid for a physical?
 (Hmm.)
 But more important for our purposes is Cap’s announcement of a long-overdue leave of absence—although, like the experience of many academics I know, it will not involve any relaxation.
-And for the time being, the Black Widow is running the Avengers, in whose title Cap will not appear until issue #360.
+And for the time being, the Black Widow is running the Avengers, in whose title Cap will not appear again until issue #360.
 (Not sure when Natasha advised him to do this, though; she might have been thinking it during their late night chat in Avengers #343, but it was Clint who suggested in the last issue.)

 Now on “vacation,” Cap can get to work, beginning with checking in with Peggy Carter about Diamondback and John Jameson.
 From her, he learns about the recent werewolf incident, which Cap naturally thinks may be related to John, given his past as the Man-Wolf (referenced occasionally here since he became the Avengers’ pilot).